cncf/toc/tags/resources/tag-formation-templates/template-blog-post-process.md

 <!--- **How to complete this template.**
 1. Update the placeholders and links marked with a ⚠️
 2. Review the process and extend / simplify it
+   1. The process is divided into two phases: The first phase is about writing and discussing the blog post abstract, and the second is about reviewing and publishing the blog post.
+The first phase can be omitted if the TAG wants an even smaller process for blog posts.
+Comments highlight the sections that needs to be updated.
 --->

 This document describes the process writing blogs for the CNCF `⚠️ <TAG NAME>` blog.